End of an Epic

 Ben hunts Danny and Sam at a WWII pillbox near Tarento

-This old part of Tarento had plenty of atmosphere with its narrow alley ways and Naples like conglomeration of low-rise appartments.
+This old part of Taranto had plenty of atmosphere with its narrow alley ways and Naples like conglomeration of low-rise appartments.
 Quite a number of the buildings had signs on them indicating they were former palaces so you couldnt help but wonder why the glory days had faded.
 That's something we are yet to find out.
 In spite of its ruined state, the old town was very lived in.
-Outside our bed and breakfast you could look out the window at most times during the day and spot the same collection of half a dozen men (who looked like they were not sure if they were auditioning for Dad's Army or Little Britain) standing around chatting.

 A pause in the sun with a view towards the castle in Tarento

 The pizzas we had for dinner on the corner opposite us were very good, but the restaurant where we ate the next night gave us a shock.
 The hostess in this family run place was so friendly when we entered that we readily accepted her immediate offer of antipasto as we sat down.
-When our hostess didnt present us with menus and instead gave us a verbal rundown of a limited number of dishes, we assumed we were getting the fourteen euro fixed menu that our helpful bed and breakfast woman had told us about.
+When our hostess didnt present us with menus and instead gave us a verbal rundown of a limited number of dishes, we assumed we were getting the fourteen euro fixed menu that we had been recommended.
 The undrinkable wine seemed to confirm that we were getting a bargain basement dinner.
 We had to laugh when the bill came to ninety-five euros.

 Hannibal would have seen this Doric style Greek temple in the old quarter of Tarento